matthiasportius/data_management/README.md

 Adds a file or folder to an existing zip file.
 First checks if the given path is a valid zip file and if not returns an error message.
 If a folder should be added, `os.walk` goes over all the files in the folder and writes them to the zip archive.
 The files in the selected folder are unpacked into the zip file.
 For a single file, it is simply directly written to the archive.

+## Issues to address

+Following issues are addressed next:

+* There could be a superclass for the frames holding the `__init__`, since this should always be the same (response label to Pdf class needs to be added)
+* add option to insert pdf in existing one see [here](https://pypdf.readthedocs.io/en/stable/user/merging-pdfs.html)
+* add option to reduce size of existing pdf see [here](https://pypdf.readthedocs.io/en/stable/user/file-size.html)

+* add option to remove metadata of images to shrink them
+* make tkinter more beautiful
+* make it deployable / installable
+* bind certain keys with root.bind() for more functionality?
+* option to create new files and folder?
+* in create folder if action cancelled dont show anything (not it shows: folder data management selected)
+* prevent duplicate files in zip
+* handle overwrites gracefully
+* show a progress bar
+* add more failsafe tests:
+    * isdir option in to_zip and run that if true, ...
+* option to extract zipfiles (zipfile.Zipfile.extractall(out_path))?
+* add some error handling, e.g. when user closes dialogue windows before submitting etc. (often this just crashed program)

+* next: